Home

 It seems certain areas of the home’s walls and ceilings lend themselves to painting opportunities.

 Many paint manufacturers do add a touch of grey to their ceiling whites to increase coverage – because straight white by itself is markedly thin when it comes to coverage.
-A mimum of two coats is usually needed for unpainted ceiling areas.
+A minimum two coats is usually needed for unpainted ceiling areas.

 For the case of treyed ceilings, these provide a special opportunity.
 Scenery here is effective in the form of outdoor pictures, abstracts or what have you.
 Darker tones can bring in a sense of detached height.
 Lighter or much of the same tone can provide an appealing continuation.

-Darker walls can exagerate taller areas like foyers with staircase entries, as the first impression one has, it is possible to lift upward.
+Darker walls can exaggerate taller areas like foyers with staircase entries, as the first impression one has, lifting upward.
 Or simply create more of an open-ness surrounding on all sides with lighter shades.
-All relying on light, artificial and natural.
+All relying on artificial and natural light.

-For those walls reduced in height, pre-cast nooks painted to match the trim are available in a variety of styles, provided you have the proper cavity/wall space.
-Giving elegance and extra space.
+For those walls reduced in height, pre-cast nooks painted to match the trim are available in a variety of styles, provided you have the proper wall cavity space.
+They are elegant and can accentuate the paint scheme.

 - Just some of the ways inside painting matters.